deepakonics/architecture-center-pp/docs/reference-architectures/sap/sap-s4hana-content.md

 Disks](/azure/storage/storage-managed-disks-overview)
 in all cases.
 Note that a recent update to [SAP note 2015553](https://launchpad.support.sap.com/#/notes/2015553) excludes the use of Standard HDD Storage and Standard SSD Storage for a few specific use cases.

+For High-Availability scenarios [Azure Shared Disks](https://docs.microsoft.com/azure/virtual-machines/disks-shared) are available on Premium SSD and Ultra SSD [Azure Managed
+Disks](/azure/storage/storage-managed-disks-overview).
+Azure Shared Disks can be used with Windows Server, SUSE Enterprise Linux 15 SP 1 and above, SUSE Enterprise Linux For SAP, and Red Hat Enterprise Linux.

 Because application servers do not host any business data, you can also use the smaller P4 and P6 Premium disks to help minimize cost and benefit from the [single instance VM SLA](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_6/) in case of a central SAP stack installation.

+For NFS Share scenarios, [Azure NetApp Files](https://docs.microsoft.com/azure/virtual-machines/workloads/sap/hana-vm-operations-netapp) provides native NFS shares that can be used for /hana/shared, /hana/data, and /hana/log volumes.
+Using ANF-based NFS shares for the /hana/data and /hana/log volumes requires the usage of the v4.1 NFS protocol.
+For the /hana/shared volume the NFS protocol v3 is supported.

 Azure Storage is also used by [Cloud Witness](/windows-server/failover-clustering/deploy-cloud-witness)